rkstgr/commitlife/README.md

 # CommitLife

-Track activities in the style of github commit history
+Track your life activities in the style of github commit history

 ## TODO
 - [x] Fix dark mode / UI styling